Why would I have my story written by someone?

 Will this still be my story, flavored by me?

 Absolutely.
 There is no single “true” version of a story.
-Ten people would tell ten different versions of the same event.
+Ten people would tell ten different versions of the same incident.
 I am interested in preserving your version.
-What that means is that you are the source of our information and so everything will be crafted around you and your point of view, including your voice.
+What that means is that you are the source of our information and so everything will be crafted around you and your point of view, including the voice.

 Can you veto a choice made by me?